 Students are automatically re-enrolled as of January 31.
 Families who choose to leave CCS after January 31 are expected to pay the nonrefundable tuition deposit until May 31.
 After May 31, as tuition payments begin in June of each year, the monthly tuition payments will be withheld for the time that CCS held the spot for each child until they were withdrawn from the school.
-So, withdrawing in June means that the family will be responsible for both June and July tuition payments; withdrawing in July means that the family will be responsible for June, July and August tuition payments.
+So, withdrawing in June means that the family will be responsible for the June tuition payments; withdrawing in July means that the family will be responsible for June and July tuition payments; withdrawing in August means that the family will be responsible for June, July and August tuition payments.